peterino2/pmake/docs_src/reference/cheatsheet.md

 ## Specifying jobs

-`pmake` will start parsing pmakefiles.
-Importing the root pmakefile as a python object and start registering jobs.
+`pogmake` will start parsing pogfiles.
+Importing the root pogfile as a python object and start registering jobs.
 Jobs are functions decorated with the `@job` decorator.

 ```{code} python
    @job("dependency1", "dependency2", desc="Can't think of a good description", default=True)